joshilagan/Create-A-To-Do-List/readme.md

 **Description:**

-The "Create a To Do List Playground" was built to enhance a students freshly acquired skills in VanillaJS.
+The "Create a To Do List Playground" was built to enhance and strengthen a Web Dev Student's freshly acquired skills in VanillaJS.

 I've built and used this "Create a To Do List Playground" which enhanced my skills in VanillaJS especially in Variables and Datatypes, Arrays and Objects, Functions, Logic Control Flow, Iterations, DOM and Event Listeners.